 Since the beginning of 2021, the MLL Munich Leukemia Laboratory is headed by the four-member Board of Directors, consisting of the management, Prof. Dr. med.
 Claudia Haferlach, Prof. Dr. med.
 Dr. phil.
 Torsten Haferlach, Prof. Dr. med.
 Wolfgang Kern, and Dr. rer. nat.
 Manja Meggendorfer, Head of Molecular Genetics and Research and Development.
 The Board of Directors is responsible, among other things, for the management of the company and for the coordination of all internal and external company processes.

 Each department and division of MLL is functionally assigned to a department manager in order to ensure straightforward communication and control of the laboratory.
 The tasks of the department manager include the strategic organization of the company, the definition of goals and the continuous development of the company.

 Prof. Dr. med.
-Claudia Haferlach was Head of the Cytogenetics and Fluorescence In-situ Hybridization Department at the Laboratory for Special Leukemia Diagnostics, Clinic Munich-Großhadern, is cofounder of MLL and since 2005 has been Head of the Cytogenetics and Fluorescence In-situ Hybridization Department at MLL.
+Claudia Haferlach was Head of the Cytogenetics and Fluorescence In-situ Hybridization Department at the Laboratory for Special Leukemia Diagnostics, Clinic Munich-Großhadern, is cofounder of MLL and Department manager Diagnostics.

 Prof. Dr. med.
 Claudia Haferlach